wernerglinka/aiandyou/src/pages/index.md

           - Assistant Professor, Statistical Science, Duke University
           - Diversity Co-Chair, NeurIPS
           - Senior Advisory Board Member, Women in Machine Learning (WiML)

-      - name: Nicole DeLeon
-        image: /uploads/advisors/nicole-deleon.jpg
-        bio:
-          - "Nicole is an attorney with in-depth knowledge of partnerships and strategic planning.
-She is well versed in community based organizations and program execution."

-      - name: Lisa Simms Booth
-        image: /uploads/advisors/lisa-simms-booth.jpg
-        bio:
-          - "Lisa has worked in the non-profit sector for over twenty years in a variety of roles including external relations, operations, strategic partnerships and event coordination.
-Most recently, she worked in the health and medical sector at the Biden Cancer Initiative and FasterCures, a center of the Milken Institute"

 research:
   title: Research